googleapis/google-cloudevents-java/CONTRIBUTING.md

 The `google-cloudevents-types/` directory is the generated library source code.
 It should not be manually modified as changes will be overwritten.

 The `protoc-gen-java-snowpea/` directory defines a protoc plugin to generate tests for the library.
+Check out it's [README](protoc-gen-java-snowpea/) to learn more.

 the `tools/` directory contains scripts for building the library.